Reporting year 2020

 Health assessments must be carried out by a doctor or other suitably qualified professional twice a year for those under 5 years of age.
 Both these assessments must be carried out in order for the annual assessment requirement to be satisfied for under 5s.
 For those aged 5 or over, a single annual assessment fulfils the requirement.
 Children who decline to have a health assessment are reported as not having received an annual assessment.

-For more information see the children looked after data collection guide.
+For more information see the children looked after data collection guide (opens in a new tab).

 Emotional and behavioural health (SDQ scores)